- What are the requirements for admission as a transfer student?

 Q. Besides the FAFSA, are there any other forms I will need to provide to be considered for financial aid?

-A. Once you are admitted, you will receive an Institutional Financial Aid Application to complete and return.
-If you are selected for the verification process or have incomplete information, you may be required to provide additional documents such as your most recent federal income tax return.
+A. If you are selected for the verification process or have incomplete information, you may be required to provide additional documents or federal income tax return information.

 A. USD uses the summer term as the start of the academic year.
 If you receive a Federal Direct Loan or a Federal Perkins Loan at your previous school during the summer and/or fall terms before you transfer to USD, the amount of federal loans that you are eligible to borrow at USD may be reduced so that you do not borrow more than the maximum allowed for the academic year.
 However, you may be eligible for private loans to make up the difference.